 Grain bill

-Pilsner Malt: The base malt, usually comprising 60-70% of the grain bill.
-This light malt provides the majority of the fermentable sugars.
+- Pilsner Malt: The base malt, typically making up 60-70% of the grain bill.
+This light malt provides most of the fermentable sugars.

-Munich and/or Amber Malt: About 15-25% of the grain bill, these malts add a deep maltiness and enhance the overall complexity.
+- Munich and/or Amber Malt: About 15-25% of the grain bill.
+These malts add a deep maltiness and enhance overall complexity.

-Cara Malts: Combination of lighter (sweetness and caramel flavours) and darker (aroma of raisins and plums) varieties is recommended (total 5-15%).
+- Cara Malts: A combination of lighter (for sweetness and caramel flavours) and darker varieties (for aromas of raisins and plums) is recommended (total 5-15%).

-Dark Candi Sugar: Usually 5-10%, candi sugar boosts the ABV without adding body, and imparts distinctive flavours like caramel, toffee and dark fruit.
+- Dark Candi Sugar: Usually 5-10%.
+Candi sugar boosts the ABV without adding body and imparts distinctive flavours such as caramel, toffee, and dark fruit.

 Variety | Quantity | Quantity | Colour EBC | Colour ºL | Ratio |